Claudia Squio, October 2020

 What kind of fabric is better for Cartonnage projects?

 100 % cotton - that's the best ever!
 Quilt cotton, if you are familiar with.
 This is your first and easiest choice to have a great project, wonderful finishing and don't worry about gluing, because it does glue very well.
 Fat quarters are my first choice for lots of projects.
 I have designed several projects to be made with only two coordinating fat quarters.
 Wonderful gifts, easy to make and so unique.
-Check the variety of DIY kits available in my shop.
+Check the variety of DIY kits available in the shop.

 Avoid solid fabric - Do you know Kona cotton?
 So, that kind of fabric is NOT good for cartonnage, the glue passes through so easily and the fabric get marked on the right side of it and it's more difficult to remove.
 So, if you like solid fabrics, I would say go with a fabric that has some shades, like Grunge fabrics, or other fabrics with shade.